 "Zimbabwean-born British author writing about trauma, migration, culture, and the unseen battles of the human mind."

-With years as a mental health prescriber, I write trauma and psychological struggle with authenticity, compassion, and emotional depth.
+With years as a mental health practitioner, I write trauma and psychological struggle with authenticity, compassion, and emotional depth.

 Readers recognise the reality of crossing borders, rebuilding identity, and navigating cultural conflict.